@DissipatedEnergy and/or

 function implementing the rotation of the tangent operator blocks from

-the material frame to the global frame.rotate_array_of_tangent_operator_blocks_ptr
+the material frame to the global frame.rotate_array_of_tangent_operator_blocks_ptr: pointer to

 a function implementing the rotation of an array of tangent operator